Bangarra Dance Theatre Receives Golden Lion

 Frances Rings, Bangarra's artistic director, described the award as a validation of the company's role in presenting First Nations stories through dance.

-Bangarra is the first company and the first First Nations performers to receive the Golden Lion for dance.
-This follows recent Golden Lion awards to other Australian entities: Back to Back Theatre for theatre in 2024, and artist Archie Moore for art in 2024.
+Bangarra holds the distinction of being the first company and the first First Nations performers to receive the Golden Lion for dance.
+This significant achievement follows recent Golden Lion awards to other Australian entities, including Back to Back Theatre for theatre in 2024, and artist Archie Moore for art, also in 2024.

 Wayne McGregor, the outgoing director of Venice Danza, stated that Bangarra has created a significant shift in the understanding of dance and its cultural context.